Twins catcher Mitch Garver says, via Instagram, that he had surgery

 "Quick update: I did leave the game last night with a 'groin contusion' and had to go to the emergency room for an ultrasound," he wrote @mgarver on Instagram on Wednesday morning.
 "The imaging showed I needed surgery.
 A successful surgery was performed and I stayed the night in the hospital.
 I'm recovering well — thanks for all the messages and texts."

+The Twins recalled catcher Ryan Jeffers from Class AAA St. Paul before tonight's series finale against the Orioles.

-Four pitches into the game Tuesday, Garver took a foul tip off his groin area.
+Four pitches into the bottom of the first inning Tuesday, Garver took a foul tip off his groin area.
 He laid in the dirt for several minutes before being slowly helped to his feet and gingerly walking off the field.

 Garver was taken to the University of Maryland Medical Center, three blocks away from Camden Yards.